Give2Peer/g2p-client-android/README.md

 [JBehave](http://jbehave.org/) and Robotium stand out.
-([Truth](http://google.github.io/truth/) looks fine, too) Calabash introduces Ruby code, and I don't understand how it works.
+([Truth](http://google.github.io/truth/) looks fine, too) Calabash introduces Ruby code, and we don't understand how it works.

 Any PR setting up a skeleton feature suite (in Gherkin) is welcome.